paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 ### Other Guidelines

-The above 5 guidelines must always be respected in docs, as long as reasonable possible.
+The above five guidelines must always be reasonably respected in the documentation.

-The following are a set of notes that may not necessarily hold at all circumstances.
-Consider them as opinionated guidelines that you may or may not abide by.
+The following are a set of notes that may not necessarily hold in all circumstances:

 #### Document Through Code

-You can certainly do parts of your documentation through your well-organized, properly-named code.
-That's all true, but:
+You should make sure that your code is properly-named and well-organized so that your code functions as a form of documentation.
+However, within the complexity of our projects in Polkadot/Substrate that is not enough.
+Particularly, things like examples, errors and panics cannot be documented only through properly-named and well-organized code.

+> Our north star is self-documenting code that also happens to be well-documented and littered with examples.

 * This is hard to scale at a project the size of Polkadot/Substrate.
 Moreover, things like examples, errors and panics cannot be documented via just code.